ka-9/yolov7-logistics-equip/README.md

 # yolov7-logistics-equip

-A YOLOv7 Computer Vision Model with Inference API to classify material handling equipment (jacks, dollies, and bins).
+A YOLOv7 Computer Vision Model with Inference API that:
+- Preprocesses Synthetic Data (Images and Labels)
+- Fine-tunes a YOLOv7 model on Custom Synthetic Data
+- Classifes material handling equipment (jacks, dollies, and bins)
+- Working on Dockerizing the ONNX model API

 # Procedure